earthobservations/luftdatenpumpe/doc/backlog.rst

 ******
 Prio 1
 ******
+- [o] Add "read this section carefully" to documentation pages
+- [o] Add Sphinx documentation renderer, publish to /doc/luftdatenpumpe
+- [o] Add more "About us" to luftdaten-info-trend dashboard
+- [o] Use different tile server- and/or style?
 - [o] Add PM2.5 panel again?
 - [o] Add GRANT SQL statements and bundle with "--create-view" to "--setup-database"
 - [o] Add "ALL" option for "Choose multiple stations" chooser